 What is Ateliers Berthier?

 This former warehouse for stage sets, originally built by Charles Garnier for the Opéra de Paris, served as a temporary venue for the Odéon in 2003.
-In 2015, work began on upgrading the technical equipment, and today the Ateliers Berthier is a new venue managed by the Odéon-Théâtre de l’Europe.
+In 2015, work began on improving the technical equipment, and today the Ateliers Berthier is a new venue managed by the Odéon-Théâtre de l’Europe.
 With often less expensive seats and other shows, it completes the cultural offering of the famous theater.

 How much does a ticket to a show cost?